nathanaeljiya/GitHub-SE-Application-Nathanael/README.md

 Hello Shikha!
 I'm Nathanael, a Sales Engineer with a background in strategy and technical sales, applying for the GitHub Solutions Engineer role.
 I created this repo to go deeper than a resume - to demonstrate my intent, alignment and excitement for this opportunity at GitHub :).

+## Why Me - At a Glance
+I’m a technical seller with experience in IT & cloud infrastructure and automation — having supported clients across industries as they modernize their app delivery and observability stack.

+At IBM, I lead demos and POCs for tools like Instana and Turbonomic, helping platform and DevOps teams optimize performance, reduce cloud waste, and streamline CI/CD workflows.
+Alongside that, I built internal sales enablement sessions and custom prospecting cadences that improved conversion and client engagement.

+I thrive in conversations where business goals meet technical complexity — and I specialize in translating product features into real-world outcomes for lean, high-impact teams and their leaders.

 ## What's in this Repo

 - [GitHub Adoption SMB One-Pager](./docs/GitHub%20Adoption%20SMB.pdf)